 Crisis Assistance and Emergency Aid - Several emergency financial assistance programs and social services are offered in the county.
 The public aid can provide cash assistance for paying bills in a crisis, as well as longer term case management and self-sufficiency.
 More Suffolk County emergency assistance.

 St. Jude Roman Catholic Church – They only cover Mastic Beach and parts of Mastic and Shirley.
 Runs a Community Emergency Food Pantry that can provide free groceries and food.
 Can also offer assistance with clothing and basis needs too.
 They do not have financial aid , but there may be referrals to prescriptions, rent, transportation expenses, and mortgages (when FEMA funds are available).
 Other referrals may cover grants when utilities are in arrears or overdue, and advocacy when there is a threat of home foreclosure, eviction, or utility shut-off.
 89 Overlook Drive, Mastic Beach, New York 11951, call your local parish.

-Assistance for the holidays is provided by churches, charities, and other groups.
-While resources are limited by what has been donated and the generosity of volunteers, thousands of families are still usually able to receive gifts, toys at Christmas, and free meals.
+Free assistance for the holidays is provided by churches, charities, and other groups.
+While resources are limited by what has been donated and the generosity of volunteers, thousands of families are still usually able to receive gifts, free toys at Christmas, and free meals.
 Learn more on free Christmas help in Nassau and Suffolk County.

 Suffolk County housing programs include shelter, transitional units, and assistance in finding a new, permanent home or apartment.
 Whether you are facing imminent eviction or are currently homeless, several organizations and government resources can assist.
 In addition to getting a place to stay, access self-sufficiency programs (such as employment assistance), free meals and apply for financial aid.
 Continue with Long Island transitional housing.